Samuels' 3s lead No. 21 Villanova past Temple 69-59

+Samuels scored a career-high 15 points, making up for an otherwise off night for the national champions.

+"We very easily could have been on the other end of this," coach Jay Wright said.

-The national champion Wildcats (7-2) also won their 24th straight game against Big 5 teams - the annual round-robin games against city rivals Saint Joseph's, Penn, La Salle and the Owls.
+The Wildcats (7-2) also earned their 24th straight win against Big 5 teams - the annual round-robin games against city rivals Saint Joseph's, Penn, La Salle and the Owls.
 Villanova hasn't lost a city series game in six years on the dot - 76-61 on Dec.
 5, 2012, against, yup, the Owls.

 This year's Owls (7-2) gave the Wildcats a heck of a game that made another upset seem quite possible.